MuziXiao2/BaKaBooru/README.md

-BaKaBooru is a user-friendly personal illustration organizer.
+BaKaBooru is a user-friendly personal artwork management tool.